Kim-Taehyeon/ALSASA_project/README.md

-# ●Feature description of our app
+# ●FEATURE DESCRIPTION of our app

 **1.Communication**